-The Stopline Advisory Board is a communication platform of experts from the economy, Internet industry and public authorities.
+The Stopline Advisory Board is a communication platform for experts from the economy, Internet industry and public authorities.
 Experts like lawyers, university professors and PC security experts contribute additional know-how.

 The Stopline Advisory Board has 3 - 4 meetings per year.
 The agenda includes topics that reflect the interests of each trade and, at the same time, improve the relationship between all participants.
-Another interesting topic is the issue of data storage of the ISPs, which clearly indicates the different interests of ISPs and the executive authority
+Another interesting topic is the issue of data storage of the ISPs, which clearly indicates the different interests of ISPs and the executive authority.
+In the meantime, the legislator is also trying to interfere because of an EU regulation, which has resulted in enormous controversial discussions in Austria and Europe.

-Members of the Stopline Advisory Board 2006
+Members of the Stopline Advisory Board 2007

+•••

-Peter Rastl University of Vienna / Aconet Kurt Einzinger ISPA Secretary General
+Peter Rastl University of Vienna / Aconet

+Kurt Einzinger ISPA Secretary General

-Andrea Cuny-Pierron ISPA
+Romana Cravos ISPA

 Wolfgang Schwabl Mobilkom Austria

 Regine Wieselthaler-Buchmann Federal Office of Criminal Investigation

 Günter Poßegger Federal Office for Protection of the Constitution and Counter-Terrorism

+Sibylle Geißler Federal Office for Protection of the Constitution and Counter-Terrorism

 Gabriele Schmölzer University of Graz

 Michael Pilz Lawyer

-Christian Reiser Security expert Richard Wein CEO of nic.at
+Christian Reiser Security expert

+Richard Wein CEO of nic.at

-Thomas Grünewald Senior Prosecutor, Federal Ministry of Justice Harald Gremel Federal Office of Criminal Investigation
+Thomas Grünewald Senior Prosecutor, Federal Ministry of Justice

+Harald Gremel Federal Office of Criminal Investigation

+Bernhard Jungwirth Saferinternet.at

+Ronald Hechenberger Saferinternet.at

 Barbara Schloßbauer nic.at jurist, Chairwoman of the Stopline Advisory Board